ficusyou/titan-solr-cloud-test/README.md

 Overview
 =========

 The Solr Full-Text Index provider is a new addition to the set of supported indices backing the [*Titan Graph Database*](http://thinkaurelius.github.io/titan/).
+Solr is a full-fledged Apache project that uses the Lucene indexing engine and is comparable to ElasticSearch.
+Solr is a highly performant, and tunable index.
 Solr can run in 3 different modes:
 * __Embedded Mode__ - Executes Solr within the same JVM.
 The provider is coded to support this but this feature has not been extensively testsed.
-* __HTTP Solr Server__ - This has been the traditional version of Solr until version 4.0 was release.
-It executes Solr as a java web application supporting the Solr Query API using RESTful style queries or the Java based SolrJ API.
+* __HTTP Solr Server__ - This has been the traditional mode of Solr execution until version 4.0 was released.
+It runs Solr as a java web application supporting the Solr Query API using RESTful style queries or the Java based SolrJ API.
-* __Cloud Mode__ - Since version 4.0 was release, Solr has added capabilities to run in a cluster or "cloud" with the ability to replicate Solr indices (or cores) across nodes in a cluster.
+* __Cloud Mode__ - Since version 4.0 was released, Solr has added capabilities to run in a cluster or "cloud" with the ability to replicate Solr indices (or cores) across nodes in a cluster.
 It accomplishes this by leveraging Apache Zookeeper to distribute configuration and enable participating nodes to replicate index data.
-The advantage of this capability is that it adds redundancy and greater availability of Solr to applications and is encourages for enterprise deployments.
+The advantage of this capability is that it adds redundancy and greater availability of Solr to applications and is encouraged for enterprise deployments.

 Supported Modes
 ===============